-The Employer shall continue to provide tax sheltered dependent care accounts for employees' payroll deduction use, if allowable under state and federal statute.
+The Employer shall continue to provide tax sheltered dependent care accounts for employees' payroll deduction use, if allowable under state and federal statutes.

 Each campus shall provide to employees information that is available on child care referral services existing for both well and sick child care.
 This information will be provided at employee orientation and upon employee request by the appropriate Human Resources Department.
-Additional child care information is included in Appendix E.